GamerA1-99/HackDVB-GUI/README.md

 * **TDT Injector (tdt.exe): This utility should be included with the application.** [Download here](https://github.com/GamerA1-99/HackDVB-TDT.exe)

+* **PyInstaller 6.x (64-bit) [Download here](https://pyinstaller.org/en/stable/) (Optional, just for creating/compile your own .exe file and not needed for the already created .exe to work or .py under download tab)**

-* **The application includes a startup dependency checker that will guide you if any of these are missing.**
+* **The application includes a dependency checker and info tab that will guide you if any of these required dependencies are missing.**

 # **Usage**